For better or for worse. Dog smell.

 6: Wash Dog Blankets With Odour Removal Washing Powder

-One of the smelliest places in your dog-friendly home will most certainly be your dogs’ basket/bed.
+One of the smelliest (and flea-infested if you are unlucky) places in your dog-friendly home will most certainly be your dogs’ basket/bed.

 7: Regular Bathing